Yedikule Fortress: History

 After the conquest of Constantinople the Sultan gave priority to official construction projects such as Yedikule and his first seraglio, Saray-i Atik.
 Yedikule, Fortress of Seven Towers, was erected as the official treasury fort of the Empire around the year 1457 (Özgüven 1996: 95–99).
 Witnesses described the building as one of the palaces of the Sultan.
 Each tower of the Yedikule functioned as the storage of precious goods, documents, armoury, coins, and golden and silver ingots.
 Sultan knew well from his ancestors that protection of the fort was one of the high-priority matters of state (Clavijo 1970: 187–188).
 That the structure was built as a fortress points out the existence of a military outpost in charge of defending the official treasury against hostile attacks.
 The treasury was later transferred to the inner section of the Topkapı Palace in the sixteenth century and thereafter Seven Towers became the prison of prestigious captives.

-Yedikule was built on the shores of the Marmara Sea, at what was formerly the principal entrance gate to the city.
+Yedikule was built on the shores of the Sea of Marmara, at what was formerly the principal entrance gate to the city.
 Two towers and two pylons of the former Porta Aurea, the triumphal arch, were inherited from the Byzantine city walls.
 Three original round towers were added for creating an almost pentagonal plan.
 When a line is drawn from the midpoint of the former Porta Aurea towards the Ottoman tower in the middle, the axis divides the fortress in two symmetrical parts.
 A small domed structure, the Conqueror’s Mosque, appears as the focal point of the fortress courtyard, which also marks the midpoint of the axis of symmetry (Gabriel).

 Yedikule Fortress was frequently used as a state prison, and ambassadors of states currently at war with the Ottoman Porte were usually imprisoned within its walls.
 The fortress also housed prisoners who were victims of palace intrigue and infighting, as well as political opponents of the imperial court.
 Among Yedikule's most notable prisoners was the young Sultan Osman II, who was imprisoned and executed there by the Janissaries in 1622.
 The last Emperor of Trebizond David Megas Komnenos, King Simon I of Kartli, and a number of leading Ottoman pashas were also among those executed there.
 In 1768, the Russian ambassador Aleksei Mikhailovich Obreskov, and the entire Russian embassy's staff was imprisoned here, marking the Ottomans’ declaration of war on Russia.